 The Addiction Specialist Training Program is designed to provide the background knowledge necessary for students to develop the skills to help people with substance abuse problems.
-The program covers areas such as mood-altering chemicals, counseling theories, legal rights of clients, and the development of specific treatment skills including intake, orientation, treatment planning, and case management.
+The program covers areas such as mood-altering chemicals, counseling theories and philosophies, legal rights of clients, and the development of specific treatment skills including intake, orientation, treatment planning, case management, crisis intervention, client advising, referral, documentation, consultation, and case presentation.
 Employment opportunities for addiction treatment or prevention exist in addiction treatment centers, hospitals, outpatient treatment facilities, rehabilitation centers, halfway houses, and correctional facilities such as prisons and juvenile detention centers.

-The certificate requires 27 credits (or 18 additional credits for Psychology majors).
+The certificate requires 24 credits (or 15-18 additional credits for Psychology majors).
 At least 12 credits must be earned at Saint Vincent College.

-Required Co ourses:

-PY 100 Introduction to Psychological Science 3
+The curriculum is based on the assumption that the student has had Introduction to Psychology or an equivalent course.
+Required Courses:

+Chemical Dependency 3

-PY 214 Adolescent Development 3
+Adolescent Development 3

-PY 219 Introduction to Counseling 3
+Introduction to Counseling 3

-PY 250 Addictive Behaviors 3

-PY 251 Family Systems 3
+Family Systems 3

-PY 252 Rehabilitative Treatment Systems 3
+Rehabilitative Treatment Systems 3

-PY 280 Interpersonal and Group Processes 3
+Interpersonal and Group Processes 3

-One of the following two: 3
+ollowing two: 3

-PY 243 Abnormal Psychology
+Abnormal Psychology

-CLS 377 Addiction and Crime
+Addiction and Crime

-One of the following two: 3
+ollowing two: 3

-PY 322 Health Psychology
+Health Psychology

-PY 331 Biological Psychology
+Biological Psychology

-Upon completion of the program, Saint Vincent College will award

-an Addiction Specialist Training Certificate.
-The 300 clock hours of

-instruction may be applied toward fulfilling the Pennsylvania

-Chemical Abuse Certification Board instructional requirements for

-state certifica ation (see www.pacertboard.org).
+Adolescent Development Introduction to Counseling Family Systems Rehabilitative Treatment Systems Interpersonal and Group Processes bllowing two: Abnormal Psychology Addiction and Crime bllowing two: Health Psychology

+Upon completion of the program, Saint Vincent College will award an Addiction Specialist Training Certificate as a credential of achievement.
+The 300 clock hours of instruction in the addiction field may also be applied toward fulfilling the Pennsylvania Chemical Abuse Certification Board (PCACB) instructional requirements for state certification (see www.pacertboard.org).
+Twenty-five clock hours of approved instruction can be applied toward the 50-hour recertification requirements of the PCACB.